Louise-Ryan/GENE-FAM/README.md

 <li> <b>Adjust the number of threads:</b> </li> </p>

-To increase the number of threads, the $threads variable can be adjusted accordingly.
+To increase the number of threads used for HMMER and BLAST , please adjust the $threads variable on line X  accordingly.
 ```
 my $threads = 8;
 ```